UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

     In [515]: divide (12,0)
     ZeroDivisionError: b can not be zero

-note how you can pass a message to the exception object constructor.
-It will get printed when the exception is printed.
+Note how you can pass a message to the exception object constructor.
+It will get printed when the exception is printed. (and it is stored the in the Exception object's ``.args`` attribute)

 Built in Exceptions